MicrosoftDocs/architecture-center/docs/solution-ideas/articles/transit-hub-content.md

    If the schema isn't cached yet, the **Event Processing** function retrieves the schema from the Azure Storage container.
 The request for the schema also stores the schema in Azure Cache for Redis for future retrieval.

    > [!NOTE]
    > Azure Schema Registry in Event Hubs can be a viable alternative to storing and caching JSON schemas.
-For more information, see [Azure Schema Registry in Event Hubs (Preview)](/azure/event-hubs/schema-registry-overview).
+For more information, see [Azure Schema Registry in Event Hubs](/azure/event-hubs/schema-registry-overview).

 1. If a topic already exists and the data is valid, the **Event Processing** function merges the data into the existing **Valid Data** Azure Service Bus topic, and sends the topic to the **Data Consumer** app.